Midwest Economy Blog

 May 24, 2023

 Part of the U.S. federal government’s American Rescue Plan Act (ARPA) is economic assistance for state, local, and tribal governments.
 This assistance is distributed through the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program.
 Funds allocated by the program can only be used for costs incurred after March 3, 2021, and they must be obligated by the end of 2024 and spent by the end of 2026.
 While the possible uses are flexible, recipients are not allowed to use their SLFRF allocations to offset losses in tax revenue that resulted from a change in law, pay debts, or replenish rainy day funds.
-Overall, the SLFRF program has allocated over $350 billion to state, local, and tribal governments.
+Overall, the SLFRF program has allocated $350 billion to state, local, and tribal governments.
 However, the actual final total in SLFRF spending will depend on cities and other units of government identifying programs that comply with the approved expenditure categories for the funds.

 In this blog post, we examine how Chicago and Detroit—two of the larger cities in the Seventh Federal Reserve District—intend on spending their SLFRF allocations, as well as the pattern of potential expenditures for city governments within each District state.1 In certain respects, the SLFRF program represents a unique experiment in federal aid to states and cities.
 This federal aid program differs from previous ones in that the use of funds by state and city governments has significant flexibility and is intended to be tailored to ameliorate local impacts from the pandemic.
 As we will show, this leads to city governments prioritizing different uses for the federal dollars.
 Understanding and tracking the use of this money may provide us insights on the impact and effectiveness of federal aid to state and city governments.